tashapiro/open-psychometrics/README.md

 ## About

 Project collecting and analyzing data from the **[Open-Source Psychometrics Project](https://openpsychometrics.org/)**.
 The datasets include information about characters from different universes and their respective personality traits.
 Personality traits are based on user assessments from a questionnaire (e.g. how neat/messy is this character compared to another character).

-I randomly selected 61 different univereses (e.g. Game of Thrones, Bob's Burgers, Westworld, etc) and collected information about their respective characters.
+I randomly selected **61** different univereses (e.g. Game of Thrones, Bob's Burgers, Westworld, etc) and collected information about their respective characters.
+Dataset includes information on **625** characters total.

 About the Open-Source Psychometrics Project (excerpt from website):